zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

 This essay explains how Git works.
 It assumes you understand Git well enough to use it to version control your projects.

-The essay focuses on the graph structure that underpins Git and how the properties of this graph dictate Git's behavior.
-This focus on fundamentals lets you build your mental model on the truth, rather than on hypotheses constructed from evidence gathered while experimenting with the API.
+The essay focuses on the graph structure that underpins Git and the way the properties of this graph dictate Git's behavior.
+Looking at fundamentals, you build your mental model on the truth rather than on hypotheses constructed from evidence gathered while experimenting with the API.
 This truer model gives you a better understanding of what Git has done, what it is doing, and what it will do.

 The text is structured as a series of Git commands run on a single project.
 At intervals, there are observations about the graph data structure that Git is built on.
 These observations illustrate a property of the graph and the behavior that this property produces.

-After reading, if you wish to go even deeper into Git, you can look at the [heavily annotated source code](http://gitlet.maryrosecook.com/docs/gitlet.html) of Gitlet, my implementation of Git in JavaScript.
+After reading, if you wish to go even deeper into Git, you can look at the [heavily annotated source code](http://gitlet.maryrosecook.com/docs/gitlet.html) of my implementation of Git in JavaScript.

 ### Create the project